maximtcapenko/querypack-dispatchproxy/README.md

 # QueryPack.DispatchProxy
-Simple interception implementation based on System.Reflection.DispatchProxy.
+Simple interception implementation based on `System.Reflection.DispatchProxy`.
 Allows you to create type-safe interceptors for individual methods.
 Supports standard dependency injection.
 Has direct access to intercepted instance.

 ## Getting Started
 1. Install the package into your project